 Nice is a natural for kids, very family-friendly, and with many great activities to appeal to children of all ages.
 Here’s our top list of things to do in Nice with kids.

-Nice has innovative playgrounds in every corner, from the Promenade de Paillon (giant climbing whale, octopus swings, fishing treehouse…), to the the top of the Chateau (giant climbing rope tree, ducks, huge waterfall), to the Parc des Deux Rois (shooting water spouts and ping pong tables, take bus #14).
+Nice has innovative playgrounds in every corner, from the Promenade du Paillon (giant climbing whale, octopus swings, fishing treehouse, mini-trampolines…), to the the top of the Chateau (giant climbing rope tree, ducks, huge waterfall), to the Parc des Deux Rois (shooting water spouts and ping pong tables, take bus #33 direction Mont Boron).

 For a rainy day, try Kid City, an indoor lego-land-like amusement park for little ones, 15 minutes from Nice in Lingostiere.

 - The misters and water jet fountains off Place Massena are massive kid-pleasers

 - Li Rateta beach is a city-sponsored supervised beach club for 6- to 12-year-olds, with pools, swimming lessons, bouncy toys, trampolines, canoes, beach sports, and even a wave machine for learning to surf.
 Half-days or full days.
 Tram stop Magnan.

 - Some towns have netted jellyfish-free swimming areas, like in Villefranche and Beaulieu-sur-mer, both of which have gradually sloping sandy beaches